 The General Counsel & Secretary or their nominee shall be the Secretary of the Committee, except at such times when private discussion takes place between the Committee and External Auditors.

-The Secretary of the Committee shall draft the agenda for each meeting and provide this to the Chairman of the Committee for approval in advance of the meeting.
+The Secretary of the Committee shall draft the agenda for each meeting and provide this to the Chair of the Committee for approval in advance of the meeting.
 The Secretary of the Committee shall collate the papers and issue them to all attendees at least seven days prior to the meeting.
 Meetings may be held in person or by telephone.

 Formal minutes of the meetings of the Committee will be taken and circulated to Members of the Committee.
 The Committee shall report to the Board on how it has discharged its responsibilities.
 Accordingly, minutes of Committee meetings will be submitted to the Board in the month following each meeting.
-In addition, the Chairman of the Committee will verbally report to the Board after each meeting of the Committee.
-The Chairman of the Committee or another of its Members will be available at the Society’s AGM to answer questions from Society Members on matters falling within the Committee’s remit.
+In addition, the Chair of the Committee will verbally report to the Board after each meeting of the Committee.
+The Chair of the Committee or another of its Members will be available at the Society’s AGM to answer questions from Society Members on matters falling within the Committee’s remit.

 The Committee shall carry out the following duties for the Society and its subsidiaries: